ajay-dhangar/algo/README.md

 - **Multi-language Support**: Algorithms in multiple programming languages
 - **Beginner-Friendly**: Well-structured, easy-to-understand explanations
 - **Open Source Contributions**: Welcoming developers at all levels to contribute
+- **Community Forum**: A new interactive platform where developers can ask questions, share ideas, and collaborate in real-time.
+This forum will help bridge the gap between beginners and experts, allowing for deeper engagement and problem-solving.

 ## Website